 - Economic Cluster- Cllr.
-Maria Ramakolo (Female) - Infrastructure Cluster- Cllr Moraka Themane (Male) - Social Cluster- Cllr.
+R.L Mphahlele (Female) is delegated to act on the position until it is filled - Infrastructure Cluster- Cllr Moraka Themane (Male) - Social Cluster- Cllr.
 Mabote Makgati (Male)

-The cluster portfolio chairpersons together with Mayor, Speaker, Chief Whip and MPAC Chairperson are appointed by council as full-time councillors.
+The cluster portfolio chairpersons together with Mayor, Speaker, Chief Whip and MPAC Chairperson are appointed by Council as full-time councillors.

-7.12.
+7. 12.
 BY-LAWS